 Related: How to test a Filebeat configuration

-$ curl --silent --show-error --user filebeat_setup --cacert /etc/filebeat/certs/kibana-ca.crt "https://kibana.example.net:5601/api/status" | jq '.status.overall' { "level": "available", "summary": "All services and plugins are available" }Use the same host, base path, and CA chain that Filebeat will use.
-On unsecured lab systems, omit --user and --cacert.
+$ curl --silent --show-error --user filebeat_setup --cacert /etc/filebeat/certs/kibana-ca.crt "https://kibana.example.net:5601/api/status" { "name": "kibana-01", "version": { "number": "9.4.2" }, "status": { "overall": { "level": "available", "summary": "All services and plugins are available" }, ##### snipped ##### } }Use the same scheme, host, base path, credential, and CA file that setup.kibana.host uses.

-Related: How to check Kibana status
+Related: How to check Kibana status - Run the one-time dashboard import with the active Elasticsearch output.

 $ sudo filebeat setup --dashboards -e -c /etc/filebeat/filebeat.yml Loading dashboards (Kibana must be running and reachable) Loaded dashboards

-Filebeat overwrites matching dashboards, visualizations, searches, and the filebeat-* data view when the imported saved object IDs already exist.
+Filebeat overwrites matching dashboards, visualizations, searches, and the filebeat-* data view when imported saved object IDs already exist.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.